 Enter the side hustle idea.
 I like most ideas for making money, however, you have to do the math.
 If your skills allow you to make $40/hr doing something, it doesn’t make sense to get a side job making $20/hr or less.
 Most would think it is wiser to get something that pays the same with flexible hours, yet you run the risk of burnout.
 I will be honest and admit that I’d probably get annoyed and go off on a “Karen”, if she decided to berate me about a pizza being made incorrectly when all I did was deliver it.
 So, to keep my ass out of jail and off the 10 o’clock news, I decided to find a side hustle that used my skills, paid well, had flexible hours and created passive income.

 I am ALL about passive income.
 I want to build something once and sell it a thousand times.
 I want to wake up to messages about new sales.
 In order to find an easy side hustle, I headed to YouTube.
 There are a lot of videos on side hustles, so I scanned the description and a few comments to see if the ideas in the video were things I’d be interested in.
 The YouTube algorithm knows that I watch marketing, design, web, and sales videos a lot.
 I’m always down for a new idea or more efficient way to get a project done so, the suggested videos didn’t disappoint.
-It didn’t take long for me to discover the concept of selling low content books on Amazon.
+It didn’t take long for me to discover the concepts below.